peremayolc/ReinforcementLearning_Project_Group1/ASSAULT/A2C/README_A2C.md

 #### For the A2C model used to solve the Assault environment, there are various important parts, including all the models, the videos of the trained final model and also the plots of the final model.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Here you can find the all files and what they do.
-- The [PYTHON FILE](https://github.com/peremayolc/ReinforcementLearning_Project_Group1/blob/main/ASSAULT/A2C/A2Ctrain.py) containing all the code used.
+- The [PYTHON FILE](https://github.com/peremayolc/ReinforcementLearning_Project_Group1/blob/main/ASSAULT/A2C/A2Ctrain.py) containing all the code used to train the agent.
 - The [VIDEO RECORDER](https://github.com/peremayolc/ReinforcementLearning_Project_Group1/blob/main/ASSAULT/A2C/A2Cvisualize.py) records a video of certain length and certain timesteps.
 - The [EVALUATOR](https://github.com/peremayolc/ReinforcementLearning_Project_Group1/blob/main/ASSAULT/A2C/A2Cevaluate.py) evaluates the model printing a list of rewards and the average reward, you decide the number of episodes.
 - The [PLOTS](https://github.com/peremayolc/ReinforcementLearning_Project_Group1/blob/main/ASSAULT/A2C/plots.ipynb) is simply a notebook which was used to visualize the tensorboard JSON file (ep_len and ep_rew).